 How common is the condition?
 According to their website, the Maxillofacial Center for Education and Research reports that mandibular tori affects about 27 out of every 1,000 people.
 Additionally, the site reports that the condition is principally common in Asian-decent populations.

 What is the removal and treatment protocol for mandibular tori?
 Sometimes there is no treatment or surgery required.
-On another case, however, the torus will need to be removed to regain full functionality of the mouth, especially when wearing dentures.
+In another case, however, the torus will need to be removed to regain full functionality of the mouth, especially when wearing dentures.
 Other conditions that may require treatment include:

 Where do mandibular tori typically develop?
 Although they can be present in different areas of your mouth, mandibular tori are most commonly found near a patient’s premolars and above their mylohyoid muscle which is attached to the mandible – hence, their name.

 How will I know if the growth I feel is mandibular tori or something else?
 The only way to determine if the growth you feel inside your mouth is mandibular tori or something else is through a general oral health examination which automatically includes oral cancer screening as a part of its process.
 These examinations should be performed at least twice a year to ensure that any growths are detected and early treatment can be provided.
+Your dentist in South Austin will conduct a complete examination on you in order any chances of mandibular tori developing insider the mouth.
+Also, if there happens to be one then your dentist will further suggest a surgery to ensure that your oral health is on point.